 Did you know that UC students can solve real-world problems in on-campus clinics?
-Those studying communication disorders, linguistics and psychology can apply their learning in this way to help real people.
+Those studying speech and language pathology, linguistics and psychology can apply their learning in this way to help real people.

-UC students in Speech and Language Therapy undertake placements in professional work environments as part of their degree, with at least half of their final year spent in the field.
+UC students in Speech and Language Pathology undertake placements in professional work environments as part of their degree, with at least half of their final year spent in the field.

 UC's network of field stations is the largest of any New Zealand university and opens doors to a range of terrains and ecosystems.